 The monastery is strategically built over the cliff to shun access from the other side.
 It is considered to be one of the top five Buddhist centres and tourist destinations in Spiti valley.
 Dangling over a steep cliff, the monastery offers a panoramic view of the Spiti valley and river in the backyard.
 The famous Buddhist monastery dating back to the seventh century is the second highest in the world after Key Monastery.
 A beautiful statue of Vairochana or meditating Buddha’s idol sits in the middle of the monastery.
 Ancient murals and thankas painted on mud and stone walls, Buddhist scriptures, and century-old thick wooden beams are some other attractions that will ask for your attention.

 Key Monastery is a name that needs no introduction.
 Sitting atop the hilltop, the 1000-year-old Key Monastery is the biggest centre of Buddhist learning and the most beautiful shrines in Spiti Valley.
 Located at an altitude of 13,668 ft above sea level, the monastery overlooks the Spiti River and Kaza – a small Himalayan hamlet and the sub-divisional headquarters of Spiti region.
 Dromton, a famous disciple of teacher Atisha, founded it in the 11th century.
 And, today the monastery is so big that it’s home to more than 300 lamas who study Buddhism and live here.

 The three-floored monastery is well-connected to the outer world with a road reaching up to its premises.
-Murals, rare thangkas and ancient weapons are a must see.
-You can see dozens of lamas beautiful dressed in maroon dresses sitting in dhyana mudra on ground in meditation hall.
+Murals, rare thangkas and ancient weapons are a must-see.
+You can see dozens of lamas beautiful dressed in maroon dresses sitting in dhyana mudra on the ground in the meditation hall.
 Sweet music of trumpets, cymbals and drums will leave you spellbound as soon as you enter monastery complex.